Introduction to Accounting

 Financial Statements

-There are four basic financial statements that each company prepares.
+There are four financial statements that each company prepares.
+The four financial statements are:

 Income Statement